 Edward Via College of Osteopathic Medicine (VCOM) – Doctor of Osteopathy

 Up to 10 qualified MBC students have the opportunity to gain admission to VCOM through the Guaranteed Acceptance Program by following a distinct academic protocol and by demonstrating high achievement.
 VCOM also offers the Early Acceptance Program — which encourages candidates from rural areas, low socio-economic status backgrounds, and underrepresented minorities to enter health careers — for up to five MBC students.
-Interested students should consult the pre-medical advisor for more information about the requirements and course schedules for VCOM guaranteed acceptance or early acceptance, preferably early in their college careers at MBC.
+Interested students should consult with the pre-medical advisor for more information about the requirements and course schedules for VCOM guaranteed acceptance or early acceptance, preferably early in their college career at MBC.

 Jefferson College of Health Sciences — Nursing

 Mary Baldwin students seeking nursing degrees may participate in the program at Jefferson College of Health Sciences (JCHS) in Roanoke.
 The articulation agreement between MBC and JCHS stipulates that, each year, JCHS will grant priority admission to five qualified Mary Baldwin baccalaureate graduates who seek entry into their accelerated bachelor of nursing program.

 Vanderbilt University — Nursing